apache/pekko-http/docs/src/main/paradox/common/uri-model.md

 ### Obtaining the raw request URI

 Sometimes it may be needed to obtain the "raw" value of an incoming URI, without applying any escaping or parsing to it.
 While this use case is rare, it comes up every once in a while.
-It is possible to obtain the "raw" request URI in Akka HTTP Server side by turning on the `akka.http.server.raw-request-uri-header` flag.
+It is possible to obtain the "raw" request URI in Apache Pekko
+HTTP Server side by turning on the `akka.http.server.raw-request-uri-header` flag.
 When enabled, a `Raw-Request-URI` header will be added to each request.
 This header will hold the original raw request's URI that was used.
 For an example check the reference configuration.